lucasDUM/Pi_Puck-ROS2-Code-Examples/README.md

   - Path finding
   - Data collection
 - Links to good tutorial and code bases
-## Webots
+## Webots Setup
 Webots has support for the [epuck2](https://www.gctronic.com/doc/index.php/e-puck2) robot however, this includes support for the Pi-Puck.
 This is an early version of the Pi-Puck so a few modifications had to be made.

 I had to add the extra time of flight sensors (tof).
-I defined a proto file then added them into the [Webots_Ros2_Epuck Driver](https://github.com/lucas-d87u/Pi_Puck-ROS2-Code-Examples/blob/main/Webots-Modifications/driver.py).
+So, I defined a proto file (This is just a ["node"](https://www.cyberbotics.com/doc/reference/nodes-and-functions) or obeject you can intereact with).
+I then added them into the [Webots_Ros2_Epuck Driver](https://github.com/lucas-d87u/Pi_Puck-ROS2-Code-Examples/blob/main/Webots-Modifications/driver.py).
 I also enabled the full use of the [IMU](https://en.wikipedia.org/wiki/Inertial_measurement_unit) sensor.
-This is done automatically by Webots when the component is added by the [Device Manager](https://github.com/cyberbotics/webots_ros2/blob/3a91326c3df2597a1a217d82ab1a60cdd7ce976b/webots_ros2_core/webots_ros2_core/devices/device_manager.py#L31).
+After adding the component, this is handled automatically by Webots in the [Device Manager](https://github.com/cyberbotics/webots_ros2/blob/3a91326c3df2597a1a217d82ab1a60cdd7ce976b/webots_ros2_core/webots_ros2_core/devices/device_manager.py#L31).

 The last change I made was to the launch files.
 In the [webots_ros2_core](https://github.com/cyberbotics/webots_ros2/tree/3a91326c3df2597a1a217d82ab1a60cdd7ce976b/webots_ros2_core/launch) file there is [robot_launch.py](https://github.com/cyberbotics/webots_ros2/blob/3a91326c3df2597a1a217d82ab1a60cdd7ce976b/webots_ros2_core/launch/robot_launch.py) I have replaced this with [robot_launch_multi.py](https://github.com/lucas-d87u/Pi_Puck-ROS2-Code-Examples/blob/main/Webots-Modifications/launch-files/robot_launch_multi.py) and this can be found in this repository.
 I have also ammended the corresponding launch file in [webots_ros2_epuck](https://github.com/cyberbotics/webots_ros2/tree/3a91326c3df2597a1a217d82ab1a60cdd7ce976b/webots_ros2_epuck) calling it [robot_multi_launch.py](Examples/blob/main/Webots-Modifications/launch-files/robot_multi_launch.py).

-These are effectively the same except I added a for loop to append more controllers.
-These have to be set manually, though it should be simple to add a paramter to control this.
+These are effectively the same, except I added a for loop to append more controllers.
+These have to be set manually, though it should be simple to add a paramter to control this process.

 Assuming you have set up a ROS2 [work space](https://docs.ros.org/en/foxy/Tutorials/Workspace/Creating-A-Workspace.html) and set up the [Webots ROS2 package](https://github.com/cyberbotics/webots_ros2).
 You should be able to (after replacing or adding these files) to call the launch file like this.